Western Stars

-Western Stars is the nineteenth studio album by American singer-songwriter Bruce Springsteen, released on June 14, 2019, by Columbia Records.
+Western Stars is the nineteenth studio album by the American singer-songwriter Bruce Springsteen, released on June 14, 2019, by Columbia Records.
 It was produced by Ron Aniello, who worked with Springsteen on his two previous albums: Wrecking Ball (2012) and High Hopes (2014).

 The album was a chart success in the United States—where it became Springsteen's 20th top-10 album—and abroad.
 It was also met with widespread acclaim from critics, who found the music elegiac and evocative of the American West.

 A full performance of the album was filmed and released by Warner Bros.
 Pictures.
 The soundtrack of this movie (Western Stars – Songs from the Film) has an almost identical track list and was released in September 2019.
+Twelve outtakes from the recording sessions for Western Stars were released in June 2025 on an album titled Twilight Hours, which is part of the Tracks II: The Lost Albums box set.

 Background

 Springsteen stated in April 2019 that the album was influenced by "Southern California pop music" of the 1970s, including artists such as Glen Campbell and Burt Bacharach.
 Upon announcing the album in April 2019, he called it "a return to my solo recordings featuring character-driven songs and sweeping, cinematic orchestral arrangements", with a press release characterizing it as about a "range of American themes, of highways and desert spaces, of isolation and community and the permanence of home and hope".